-In honour of Mother’s Day coming up this Sunday, I want to share the story of a powerful mother, a fearless leader and a global adventurer who was a force to be reckoned with – Lilian Ngoyi.
+This post was originally posted on Mother’s Day, when I wanted to share the story of a powerful mother, a fearless leader and a global adventurer who was a force to be reckoned with – Lilian Ngoyi.

 Lilian Ngoyi Road was formerly Windermere Road.

 - First female elected to office in the main body of the ANC.

 - Was banned and under house arrest for eleven years after leaving prison.

 Lilian Masediba Ngoyi was born in Pretoria in 1911 to a poor family of six children.
 She enrolled for a nurses’ training course, but she eventually took up work as a machinist in a clothing factory where she worked from 1945 to 1956.